Research

 In the 1990s we began to concentrate on research at particle accelerators, which provide beams of high-energy particles to a range of experiments.
 We joined the flagship CERN neutrino oscillation experiment NOMAD and its subsidiary experiment SPY, and also had an involvement in heavy ion experiments through the EMU01 Collaboration.

 We are presently continuing to concentrate on research at particle accelerators.
-Members of our group are active in two collaborative experiments, at CERN, the European Particle Physics Laboratory outside Geneva, Switzerland, and at KEK, the High Energy Accelerator Research Organisation in Tsukuba, Japan.
+Members of our group are active in three collaborative experiments, at CERN, the European Particle Physics Laboratory outside Geneva, Switzerland, and at KEK, the High Energy Accelerator Research Organisation in Tsukuba, Japan.

 Other High Energy Physics Experiments